 Title V Block Grant Funds Are Used for Activities Other Than the Provision of Direct Clinical Care

 Comment.
-Several commenters noted that they use Title V Block Grant funds to support broad-based activities, such as infrastructure, systems, and capacity building activities,that ensure the health of MCH populations.
+Several commenters noted that they use Title V Block Grant funds to support broad-based activities, such as infrastructure, systems, and capacity building activities that ensure the health of MCH populations.
 They anticipate that these activities will still need to be funded after implementation of the ACA.

 Response.
 HRSA appreciates these comments and continues to support states in their effort to improve the physical and mental health, safety, and well-being of the MCH population.
 We are aware that states use Title V Block Grant funds for a range of population-based and infrastructure-building activities.
 However, these activities are not the focus of this data collection effort.
 As we note in the revised data collection tool, the intent of this data collection effort is to collect information on how much of the federal MCH Formula Block Grant funds are used to reimburse services through a formal process similar to paying a medical billing claim.
 Therefore, the focus is on services that might otherwise be reimbursed by public or private insurance and that are reimbursed by the Title V program using federal MCH Formula Block Grant funds.